Potato cannon: The sound barrier

-It is rare for a spud gun to be powerful enough to break the sound barrier, although there are some cases of this happening using specialized designs.
-The spud guns used are typically hybrids; but some pneumatic cannons have achieved the feat, either by using a special low-density gas, such as helium, or high pressures combined with a fast valve.
+It is rare for a potato cannon to be powerful enough to break the sound barrier, although there are some cases of this happening using specialized designs.
+The potato cannons used are typically hybrids; but some pneumatic cannons have achieved the feat, either by using a special low-density gas, such as helium, or high pressures combined with a fast valve.
 There is also one reported case of a combustion design achieving super-sonic velocities.

-The difficulty in breaking the barrier arises from the speed of the particles within the gas.
-The projectile cannot travel faster than the gas particles, which are limited to travel at the speed of sound.
-The problem is solved by increasing the speed of the particles, either by:

-Using lighter molecules, as occurs when helium is used in a pneumatic.

-Heating the gases to far higher temperatures, and thus giving them more energy.
-This allows hybrids and combustions to achieve supersonic velocities.